-Going wired though the Q5s has clearly improved on the Q5 sound.
-The new dual AK4493EQ design dumps the bombastic high contrast musical AK4490EQ old sound and instead delivers something smoother, more balanced and linear to my ear.
+Going wired the Q5s has clearly improved on the Q5 sound.
+The new dual AK4493EQ design dumps the bombastic high contrast musical AK4490EQ old sound and instead delivers something smoother, more balanced, and linear to my ear.
 You may not get quite the sub-bass aggression but you do get a more euphonic timbre and a sound far refined, especially for vocal lovers.

-There are not many of these all-in-one BT AMP/DAC wonders left in the market these days and one wonders who long this concept will continue for given how strong DAPs are getting at the same price point.
+There are not many of these all-in-one BT AMP/DAC wonders left in the market these days and one wonders how long this concept will continue given how strong DAPs are getting at the same price point.
 However, the Q5s along with the xDSD and xCAN are right up there as best performers for their price points in the sector today.